max-romagnoli/max-romagnoli/README.md

 I study **Computer Science and Geography** at Trinity College Dublin and work as a **Geospatial Engineer Intern** at the Office of Public Works.
 #
 💡 Projects
+* Developing a QField Plugin for Coastal Vegetation Monitoring.
-* Currently working on a large scale project aimed at remodelling in 3D famous portraiture for educational purposes (this is done using UE5/Blender/MD).
+* Working on a large scale project aimed at remodelling in 3D famous portraiture for educational purposes (this is done using UE5/Blender/MD).
+* Developed [ST-Agent](https://github.com/max-romagnoli/System-Telemetry-Agent), a light-weight monitoring tool for virtualised cloud infrastructure.
 * My latest [GIS project](https://github.com/max-romagnoli/Elevation-And-Landcover) assessing the impact of elevation on land cover using ArcGIS and Python.
 * Worked on the frontend of a [full-stack application](https://github.com/MaxCunningham19/legal_spellcheck) that provides legal spell check through cognitive services APIs.
 This is a school project in collaboration with Propylon Ireland.
 * Writing a book-essay on a *new methodology* for human sciences.
 Stay tuned!